Deep-MI/olf-bulb-segmentation/README.md

 This repository contains the tool designed for segmenting the olfactory bulb on high-resolutional (0.8mm Isotropic) T2-Weighted MRI

-Our work is under review; source code will be made available upon acceptance.
+**Note** : Our paper is under review; source code will be made available upon acceptance.

 For more information about the pipeline check our [OHBM 2021 poster](./OHBM_poster_v2.pdf)